SusRedDev/website-creator/README.md

 ## Second : technologies for the project
 - React js for refreshing content and using material-ui
 - SQL for storing data into databases
-- API's for users projects
+- API's for users projects (commerceJs/AWS Amazon S3)